 If the lender is closed on one of the two days, you have until the end of the following business day.
 For example, say you take out a loan on Saturday.
 If the lender is closed on Sunday, you have until the end of the day on Tuesday to cancel the loan.

 When you sign the loan agreement, the lender must give you a cancellation notice form.
 You must use this form to cancel the loan.
-For details, see below under “Deal with the problem”.
+For details, see below under “Work out the problem.”

 Your rights to cancel after the cooling-off period